tos-kamiya/tapr/README.md

     -V, --version        Prints version information

 OPTIONS:
-        --line-sampling <line-sampling>    Sampling size of lines to determine width of each column [default: 100]
+    -s, --line-sampling <num>    Sampling size of lines to determine width of each column.
+Specify `0` for +inf [default: 100]

 ARGS:
     <input>    Input file.
 Specify `-` to read from the standard input